nodejs/node/doc/api/child_process.md

 [`child_process.execFile()`][] with the exception that the method will not return until the child process has fully closed.
-When a timeout has been encountered and `killSignal` is sent, the method won't return until the process has completely exited. *Note that if the child process intercepts and handles the `SIGTERM` signal and does not exit, the parent process will still wait until the child process has exited.*
+When a timeout has been encountered and `killSignal` is sent, the method won't return until the process has completely exited.

+*Note*: If the child process intercepts and handles the `SIGTERM` signal and does not exit, the parent process will still wait until the child process has exited.

 If the process times out, or has a non-zero exit code, this method ***will*** throw.
 The [`Error`][] object will contain the entire result from